Operation Gordian Knot: Arrival of Brigadier General Kaúlza de Arriaga

-In March 1970, a new commander for Portuguese forces in the Portuguese Overseas Province of Mozambique was appointed.
-Brigadier General Kaúlza de Arriaga had studied the Mozambican theater from a position on the staff of the Institute of Higher Military Studies in Lisbon and had served as commander of ground forces in Mozambique for eight months prior to assignment as overall commander.
-He possessed definite ideas on the conduct of the war in Mozambique which were reinforced by a visit to the United States for consultations with General William Westmoreland concerning American tactics in Vietnam.
+In March 1970 Brigadier General Kaúlza de Arriaga was appointed commander for Portuguese forces in the Portuguese Overseas Province of Mozambique.
+He had studied the Mozambican theater from a position on the staff of the Institute of Higher Military Studies in Lisbon and had served as commander of ground forces in Mozambique for eight months prior to assignment as overall commander.
+He consulted with American General William Westmoreland on American tactics in Vietnam.
 Arriaga insisted on the deployment of aircraft to support ground operations, particularly helicopter gunships.
 He initiated large scale "search-and-destroy" missions.
 He also requested a further increase of troops and materiel.
 Bolstered with three thousand additional Portuguese soldiers, Arriaga launched the largest offensive campaign of the Portuguese Colonial War - Operation Gordian Knot (Operação Nó Górdio).

 The operation

 The objectives of the campaign were to seal off the infiltration routes across the Tanzanian border and to destroy permanent guerrilla bases.
 "Gordian Knot" was a seven-month campaign employing ultimately thirty-five thousand men, and was almost successful.
 The brunt of the effort was in the Cabo Delgado, in the extreme north of Mozambique on the border with guerrilla sympathizer, Tanzania.
 Tactics consisted of lightning quick airborne assaults on small camps.
 Continual artillery and aviation bombardment rained down on larger targets, while bulldozer-guided, motorized armies converged.
 These tactics were effective and Arriaga pursued the guerrillas relentlessly.
 However, the exertions of "Gordian Knot" could not be continued indefinitely.

 The Portuguese had excellent coordination between light bombers, helicopters and reinforced ground patrols.
 They used the American tactics of quick airborne (heliborne) assaults supported by heavy aerial bombardments of FRELIMO camps by the Portuguese Air Force (Força Aérea Portuguesa or FAP) to surround and eliminate the guerrillas.
 These bombardments were accompanied by the use of heavy artillery.
 The Portuguese also used mounted cavalry units to cover the flanks of patrols and where the terrain was too difficult for motor transport, while units of captured or deserted guerrillas were employed to penetrate their former bases.

 However, as the number of guerrillas killed and captured increased, so did the number of Portuguese casualties.
 The politicians in Lisbon—the metropole—, although dissatisfied with the success of the counterinsurgency until Arriaga's assumption of command, had been content with the relatively low casualty figures.
 As casualty rates continued to climb during "Gordian Knot", their early pleasure with the improving tactical operations diminished.
 Political meddling in the conduct of the war occurred with increasing frequency.